Meet the Founder of Beaute Nouveau, Lacey Haegen

 Until I learned differently.
 I thought - if the "botanical ingredient" is the star of the show...WHY isn't it the main ingredient?
 So, I got into the kitchen one football Sunday and started making my own product.
 Originally, I only wanted to make one product just for Josh to use on psoriasis - something totally natural that would heal, protect, and also gently exfoliate (today it is called the Sugar Balm).

-I ended up making some much trying to figure it out I had to give portions of it away in ziploc bags to friends and co-workers.
+During my experiment, I ended up making so much product I had to give portions of it away in ziploc bags (so fancy!) to friends and co-workers.
 To my surprise, people asked to BUY more.
 Then, they wanted other products.
 That is how everything began.

 With one product, a completely naive understanding of what it would take to get where I am now (and where I hope to get to), and a very supportive Husband, I quit my job and started Beaute Nouveau.
 I truly had NO idea what I was doing.
 But I just kept experimenting and feeling my way through the dark.